UUCF’s Social Justice Council organizes the congregation’s major social justice efforts into the following social action groups.

 UUCF launched its commitment to exploration, learning and transformation around racial justice with its campaign “Thirty Days of Love: A Call to Action for Faith, Race and Justice” early in 2016.
 The congregation continues this commitment through a Racial Justice Steering Committee, working on long-term advocacy, training, education, partnerships and engagement.
 Read more here.

 UUCF joined the DMV Sanctuary Congregation Network in April 2017.
-The Network is part of Sanctuary DMV, a solidarity group that pledges to resist policy proposals to target and deport millions of undocumented immigrants and discriminate against marginalized communities including those who are black, indigenous, Muslim, Latinx and LGBTQ+.
+The Network is a group of 90+ faith communities in DC, Maryland and Virginia dedicated to resisting policies that racially profile, criminalize, detain and deport undocumented immigrants and discriminate against marginalized communities including those who are black, indigenous, Muslim, Latinx and LGBTQ+.
 Read more here.

 UUCF is committed to ending gun violence and to urging our legislators to approve sensible gun violence prevention legislation.
 To that end, UUCF members passed a Congregational Resolution on Preventing Gun Violence in 2013.